dixonge/gtd-hugo/content/posts/2018-09-05-the-antidote-happiness-for-people-who-cant-stand-positive-thinking.md

 _Learn to value death_

-  * Memento Mori &#8211; complete the sentences ‘I wish I’d spent more time on … ‘, and ‘I wish I’d spent less time on … ‘.
+  * Memento Mori - complete the sentences ‘I wish I’d spent more time on … ‘, and ‘I wish I’d spent less time on … ‘.
 This turns out to be a surprisingly effective way to achieve mortality awareness in short order.

 _OTHER_

-Self &#8211; ego &#8211; compulsive thinking &#8211; ego thrives on drama because compulsive thinking can sink its teeth into drama &#8211; ego thrives on focusing on the future, because it&#8217;s easier to think compulsively about the future &#8211; compulsive thinking relies on our feeling dissatisfied
+Self - ego - compulsive thinking - ego thrives on drama because compulsive thinking can sink its teeth into drama - ego thrives on focusing on the future, because it's easier to think compulsively about the future - compulsive thinking relies on our feeling dissatisfied

 [NOTE: So should we never attempt to better ourselves or our life?]